 A pointer must learn to sit back and enjoy what the painter has to say, understanding that the painter MUST “paint” the picture in order to express him/herself.
-Then, the pointer must summarize what the painter said by trying to show the painter that he/she understands the feeling behind what is being said.
+Then, the pointer must summarize what the painter said.
+This summary shows the painter that he/she understands the feeling behind what is being said.

 How the Bad Mood Settles In:

-Painters use words such as “never” to when they are frustrated, and Pointers get frustrated by this because it is not necessarily literal.
+Painters use words such as “never” to when they are frustrated.
+Pointers get frustrated by this because it is not necessarily literal.
 The Painter is using the word for effect.